Bolex

-Bolex International S. A. is a Swiss manufacturer of motion picture cameras based in Yverdon located in Canton of Vaud.
-The most notable products of which are in the 16 mm and Super 16 mm formats.
-Originally Bol, the company was founded by Charles Haccius and Jacques Bogopolsky (a.k.a.
-Bolsey or Boolsky) in 1925.
-Bolex is derived from Bogopolsky′s name.
-In 1923 he presented the Cinégraphe Bol at the Geneva fair, a reversible apparatus for taking, printing, and projecting pictures on 35 mm. film.
+Bolex International S. A. is a Swiss manufacturer of motion picture cameras based in Yverdon located in Canton of Vaud, the most notable products of which are in the 16 mm and Super 16 mm formats.
+Originally Bol, the company was founded in 1925 by Charles Haccius and Jacques Bogopolsky (aka Bolsey or Boolsky), the company's name having been derived from Bogopolsky's name.
+In 1923 he presented the Cinégraphe Bol at the Geneva fair, a reversible apparatus for taking, printing, and projecting pictures on 35 mm film.
 He later designed a camera for Alpa of Ballaigues in the late 1930s.

 Paillard-Bolex cameras were much used by adventurers, artists, as well as nature films, documentaries, and are still favoured by many animators.